Sawors/desktops/README.md

 # desktops
-*Desktops* is a lightweight tool designed to allow you to use a single operating system on different hardware.
+*desktops* is a lightweight tool designed to allow you to use a single operating system on different hardware.
 Its primary usage is to allow operating systems installed on bootable external hard drives to be used seamlessly on different machines.

 ## Usage
-*Desktops* is launched at startup during the boot process.
+*desktops* is launched at startup during the boot process.
 It acts in 2 phases :
 1. Initial detection of the hardware and triggering of root launch scripts
 2. Triggering of user launch scripts